General terms and conditions

 3.3 Post-termination provisions

-Unless otherwise agreed by the parties, any books and documents belonging to the client shall be returned to the client or their authorised representative with acknowledgement of receipt upon termination of the agreement.
+After the termination of the agreement, unless otherwise agreed between the parties, all books and records belonging to the client shall be made available to the client or his authorized representative against receipt.

 Titeca has the right to charge any administrative expenses related to returning these books and documents.